-Αι ıdit Question Responses 1.
-Was a timely and accurate, suitable and sufficient assessment of risk and need undertaken?
-5 x Yes 2.
-Was the intervention plan based on the assessment with a focus on promoting a pro-social identity and aiding desistance from crime 5 x Yes 3.
-Was the child and their parents/carers involved in assessment, planning and reviewing of individual programme?
-4 x Yes 1 x Partial 4.
-Did the YOS work closely with the Police for the Out-of-Court Disposal system to be effective?
-4 x Yes 1 x Partial 5.
-Did YOS staff build supportive relationships and deliver prompt, proportionate, effective interventions?
-4 x Yes 1 x Partial
+Audit Question Responses 1.
+Was a timely and accurate, suitable and sufficient assessment of need undertaken? of risk and 5 x Yes Was the intervention plan based on the assessment with a focus on a pro-social identity and aiding desistance from crime promoting 5 x Yes 3.
+Was the child and their parents/carers involved in assessment, pla reviewing of individual programme? anning and 4 x Yes 1 x Partial 4.
+Did the YOS work closely with the Police for the Out-of-Court Dispoto be effective? sal system 4 x Yes 1 x Partial 5.
+Did YOS staff build supportive relationships and delive proportionate, effective interventions? r prompt, 4 x Yes 1 x Partial